matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 > "Store message keys on the server."

-> "This message could not be decrypted because its key is missing."

 ⚠️ Avoid saying "key" without a previous word saying what type of key it is.

 ⚠️ Avoid using "room key".
 These keys are used to decrypt messages, not rooms.